yuzu-mirror/yuzu-games-wiki/CONTRIBUTING.md

 Game issues can be found [here](https://github.com/yuzu-emu/yuzu/issues).
 The ID of the issue can be found at the end of the URL.
 For example, [Intermittent Eternal Freezes (softlocks) - Pokemon Let's Go](https://github.com/yuzu-emu/yuzu/issues/1935)'s ID is 1935.

 ### Screenshots
-The recommended application for capturing the icon and boxart is [ShareX](https://github.com/ShareX/ShareX) while we recommend using the `Capture Screenshot` feature within yuzu itself for game screenshots.
+The recommended application for capturing the icon is [ShareX](https://github.com/ShareX/ShareX) while we recommend using the `Capture Screenshot` feature within yuzu itself for game screenshots.
 Screenshots can not be compressed, and must be in the PNG format.

 ### Title IDs
 Title IDs can be found by right clicking the game in the game list and selecting `Copy Title ID to Clipboard`.
 For example, Shovel Knight: Treasure Trove's Title ID is 010057D0021E8000.